Andy Martin: Litigation and antisemitic allegations

-On appeal from Cabranes' ruling, the Second Circuit Court of Appeals limited the scope of the injunction to federal courts, but stated that the federal courts were constitutionally obligated to protect themselves and the administration of justice from vexatious litigants like Martin.
+On appeal from Cabranes's ruling, the United States Court of Appeals for the Second Circuit limited the scope of the injunction to federal courts, but stated that the federal courts were constitutionally obligated to protect themselves and the administration of justice from vexatious litigants like Martin.

 Since then, Martin has continued his pattern of filing legal actions.
 He has repeatedly been cited for contempt for violating the federal injunction.
 The United States District Court for the Southern District of Florida estimated that he has filed thousands of proceedings over the years.
-In 1993 the Eleventh Circuit Court of Appeals determined that his mother was acting in concert with him by filing a federal civil rights action against several Florida state officials.
+In 1993, the United States Court of Appeals for the Eleventh Circuit determined that his mother was acting in concert with him by filing a federal civil rights action against several Florida state officials.
 The court noted similar wording in the suit filed by Martin's mother and a petition filed by Martin himself.
 In throwing out the suit, the Eleventh Circuit called Martin "a notoriously vexatious and vindictive litigator who has long abused the American legal system."
-Most recently, a libel and invasion of privacy suit against Media Matters and its founder, David Brock, was dismissed with prejudice because Martin had violated the terms of the injunction.
+Most recently, a libel and invasion of privacy suit against Media Matters for America and its founder, David Brock, was dismissed with prejudice because Martin had violated the terms of the injunction.

-Martin has been sanctioned at the state level as well.
+Martin has also been sanctioned at the state level.
 He is banned from seeking indigent status in Florida courts due to his history of filing abusive petitions.
 Martin is also prohibited from filing lawsuits in New York, unless represented by an attorney or with the court's prior approval.

 In November 2015, Martin filed a challenge to the appearance of Bernie Sanders on the New Hampshire ballot for the Democratic primary.
 The challenge was unsuccessful, but Martin announced plans to appeal to the New Hampshire Supreme Court.